Chart Color Schemes

 An assessment of population growth drivers in Stirling reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Stirling (SA) statistical area's population is estimated at around 3,149.
+Based on ABS population updates and AreaSearch validations, the suburb of Stirling's population is estimated at around 3,149 as of Feb 2026.
 This reflects an increase of 82 people since the 2021 Census, which reported a population of 3,067.
-The change is inferred from AreaSearch's resident population estimate of 3,141 in June 2024 and six additional validated new addresses since the Census date.
-This results in a density ratio of 478 persons per square kilometer.
+The change is inferred from AreaSearch's estimate of 3,141 residents following examination of ABS' June 2024 ERP data release and six additional validated new addresses since the Census date.
+This level of population results in a density ratio of 478 persons per square kilometer, indicating significant space per person with potential for further development.
 Recent population growth was primarily driven by overseas migration contributing approximately 71.0% of overall gains.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, released in 2023 based on 2021 data.
-Future demographic trends suggest a population increase just below the national median for Stirling (SA) statistical area to reach 3,464 persons by 2041.
-This reflects an increase of 11.3% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and for areas not covered or years post-2032, the SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data are adopted with adjustments made employing weighted aggregation methods.
+Looking ahead with current demographic trends, a population increase just below the national median is expected for Stirling, with projections indicating an increase of 307 persons to 2041, reflecting a total increase of 11.1% over the 17-year period.

 Frequently Asked Questions - Population